AndresRCA/novelai-image-sorter/README.md

 `nai_sort.py` copies the images in `input/` and sorts them into `output/`.

+## Requirements

+* Python v3
+* NumPy package

 ## How to use

 In order to sort your images, these are the steps you must follow:

+1. Make sure your python environment is prepared, on python v3 install the NumPy package by executing the `pip install numpy` command (I recommend creating a virtual environment beforehand).
 1. Move the images you wish to sort into the `input/` folder.
 2. Run the `nai_meta.py` script, this will provide you with a `all_metadata.json` file which contains all the meta data values for all images.
-3. Remove the suffix `.example` from the `tags.py.example` file, and populate the array values with the tags you wish to set for the sorting process, these will be the names of the destinations folders (these tag names don't have to be a perfect match, they only need to be a word that is within a tag in order to identify it, so for example in the case of the tag `monkey_d._luffy`, just adding the value `"luffy"` to the character tag array is enough, granted there aren't any other long tags that also have the string `"luffy"` in it, you get the idea).
+3. Remove the suffix `.example` from the `tags.py.example` file, and populate the array values with the tags you wish to set for the sorting process, these will be the names of the destination folders.
+These tag names don't have to be a perfect match and are treated as case insensitive, they minimmum requirement is that it should be a word that is within a tag in order to be identifiable, so for example in the case of the tag `monkey d. luffy`, just adding the value `"luffy"` to the `CHARACTER_TAGS` array is enough, granted there aren't any other long tags that also have the string `"luffy"` in them, you get the idea.
-    > Disclaimer: The tags you use during sorting will be **mutually exclusive**, what do I mean by this? for example if in your list of tags you have `smile`, and `open_mouth`, the script will try to sort by those images that only have one of those tags, not both of them at the same time.
-This is in order to avoid duplicate images in multiple folders, which would be the inclusive case where you would end up with the same image that has the tags `smile, open_mouth` in two different folders `smile/` and `open_mouth/`.
+    > Disclaimer: The tags you use during sorting will be **mutually exclusive**, what do I mean by this? for example if in your list of tags you have `smile`, and `open mouth`, the script will try to sort by those images that only have one of those tags, not both of them at the same time.
+This is in order to avoid duplicate images in multiple folders, which would be the inclusive case where you would end up with the same image that has the tags `smile, open mouth` in two different folders `smile/` and `open mouth/`.
 The same principle will apply to character tags, so as a rule of thumb do try to use unique tags with no correlation to each other, otherwise these images with multiple tags won't know what their sorting destination will be.
+For more information check the [general list of advice for effective sorting](#general-list-of-advice-for-effective-sorting).
 4. Run the `nai_sort.py` script and watch as your images get sorted and outputted into the `output/` folder.
     > Conversely, instead of running each python script separately, you could also run the `run_pipeline.sh` executable to execute both scripts with one command.
 Just make sure to make the `.sh` file executable first.